-- Liferay DXP Upgrade Reference Guide Read this first before planning and executing your upgrade. - Liferay Developer Guide Provides key tutorials for various stages of the code upgrade process.
-The below sections are extremely important to review and understand, especially when deciding when to convert WAR based plugins to OSGi modules. - · What's Changed and What Hasn't - Migrating from Plugins SDK to Liferay Workspace - · Planning Upgrades and Optimizations for WAR based plugins - Upgrading Plugins - Upgrading Themes to 7.2 - Upgrading and Migrating From EXT - Liferay Developer Tools - Liferay Workspace Replacement for Liferay Plugins SDK - Blade CLI Command line tool for developing in Liferay DXP - Liferay Developer Studio - Liferay Workspace Maven Edition Series of Maven integration points for developing with Liferay - Liferay Blade Samples Repository of sample code and use cases
+- Liferay DXP Upgrade Reference Guide Read this first before planning and executing your upgrade. - What's New in Liferay DXP 7.3 Summary of the new and improved features in Liferay DXP 7.3. - Liferay Developer Guide Provides key tutorials for various stages of the code upgrade process.
+The below sections are extremely important to review and understand, especially when deciding when to convert WAR based plugins to OSGi modules. - · Migrating from Plugins SDK to Liferay Workspace - · Planning Upgrades and Optimizations for WAR based plugins - · Upgrading Plugins - · Upgrading Themes - · Upgrading and Migrating From EXT - Blade CLI Command line tool for developing in Liferay DXP - Liferay Blade Samples Repository of sample code and use cases